Aldridge Village website in Walsall west midlands uk

 You may also send information to Alan at Aldridge website by using the contact link at the top of this page.

-Wednesday 24th October 2007, 10.00 to 3.00pm Aldridge "Rant, Rave & React Event Day" at Aldridge Manor House, Little Aston Road, Aldridge, Walsall.
+On the 24th October 2007, Aldridge "Rant, Rave & React Event Day" was held at Aldridge Manor House, Little Aston Road, Aldridge, Walsall.
 WS9 8NJ

-The Aldridge South LNP in conjunction with Community Empowerment Network (CEN) and Walsall Youth Services are organising exciting events for people aged 8 and over to enable issues to be raised specifically to the area in which the young people live.
-The event is to enable young people in the area to express their views on the current services and activities available to them and to help service providers identify gaps.
+The Aldridge South LNP in conjunction with Community Empowerment Network (CEN) and Walsall Youth Services organised exciting events for people aged 8 and over to enable issues to be raised specifically to the area in which the young people live.

-The aims of the day are:
+The aims of the day were:

 22nd feb 2007 Councillor John Rochelle update: